Voytella/awswebsite/Automation/README.md

 I forgot to remove the duplicated role from the other template file.

 The lambda template is failing validation.
 Let's work through this.

+I got it to where it's failing due to some capabilities thing.
+Not sure what that means, and it'll require some investigation.
+I'll call it for today and pick back up tomorrow!